mxcai/al-folio/_pages/Biography.md

 ---

 ## Employment
-- Assistant Professor at Department of Biostatistics, City University of Hong Kong, 2022.8-present
+- Assistant Professor at Department of Biostatistics, City University of Hong Kong, Aug, 2022 - present

 ## Education
 - PhD The Hong Kong University of Science and Technology, Statistics (2022)